Bœuf Bourguignon, a recipe from Burgundy

 Point #3, Burgundy is also a very famous region of beef breeding, with the Charolais breed for instance.
 This dish was and still is for the housewives and home cooks a way to recuperate and recycle the cheap beef parts/cuts, a bit chewy and fat.
 Therefore, it requires time to tenderize the meat and melt the fat and transform it in great taste.
 So, time to marinate first, time to cook second, and even better, time to recook, third, as this is this kind of stew which is better 1 or 2 days after.

 This is then a cheap dish price-wise and an expensive one time-wise!

 You will need:

-- Cheap pieces of beef, paleron, chunk, cheeks (the best for me, but difficult to find in the US), or the likes, that you cut in cubes of around 1”,
+- Cheap pieces of beef, paleron (shoulder cut), chuck, cheeks (the best for me, but difficult to find in the US), or the likes, that you cut in cubes of around 1”,

 - Bacon (better using slab bacon cut in small “lardons”),